carbon-language/carbon-lang/flang/documentation/mod-files.md

 **NOTE:** PGI does create `.mod` files sometimes even when the module has a compilation error.

-When the compiler can get far enough to determine it is compiling a module but then encounters an error, it will delete the existing `.mod` file if present.
+Question: If the compiler can get far enough to determine it is compiling a module but then encounters an error, should it delete the existing `.mod` file?
+PGI does not, gfortran does.

 ### Reading module files